matuzo/HTMHell/hell/adventcalendar/2025/3/index.md

   }
 </script>

-In the video you can see as you scroll down the page, links are being successfully prerendered ready for the user to browse to the page.
+In the video, you can see that as you scroll down the page, links are being successfully prerendered, ready for the user to browse to the page.

 <p class="highlight"><strong>Note:</strong> Speculating has a cost.
-To both your users, and for sites with potential increased traffic and and resulting infrastructure usage.
-Always weigh those costs with the benefit to the user.</p>
+To both your users and for sites with potential increased traffic and resulting infrastructure usage.
+Always weigh those costs against the benefit to the user.</p>

-To conserve memory Chrome keeps up to two speculations in memory at a time.
-As the users scrolls further and new links — which are more likely to be click on — enter the viewport the old prerenders are cancelled.
-Should these links be re-speculated (for example, but the user scroll back up), then they will be fetched from the HTTP cache and so prerender even faster.
+To conserve memory, Chrome keeps up to two speculations in memory at a time.
+As the user scrolls further and new links — which are more likely to be clicked on — enter the viewport, the old prerenders are cancelled.
+Should these links be re-speculated (for example, but the user scrolls back up), then they will be fetched from the HTTP cache and so prerender even faster.

 ## `eager` eagerness improvements

-As well as the improvements to the `moderate` eagerness, the `eager` value has also been recently changed to offer an option somewhere between `immediate` (where loinks are speculated as soon as possible) and `moderate`.
+As well as the improvements to the `moderate` eagerness, the `eager` value has also been recently changed to offer an option somewhere between `immediate` (where links are speculated as soon as possible) and `moderate`.

-For desktop, `moderate` rules will trigger after a 10 millisecond hover, and for mobile we consider ALL links in the viewport after the user has stopped scrolling for 100 milliseconds rather than the more restrictive set of heuristics above.
+On desktop, `moderate` rules trigger after a 10 millisecond hover, and on mobile we consider ALL links in the viewport after the user has stopped scrolling for 100 milliseconds, rather than the more restrictive set of heuristics above.

-One common technique is to prefetch with `eager` and then upgrade to a `prerender` with `moderate` when you have more signals the users may click on the link:
+One common technique is to prefetch with `eager` and then upgrade to a `prerender` with `moderate` when you have more signals that the users may click on the link:

 ```html
 <script type="speculationrules">